coinse/cs454-sbst/README.md

 ## Algorithms

-Choose either one of Hill Climbing or Genetic Algorithm (GA).
+First, implement hill climbing algorithm for the task.
 Name your tool as `sbst.py`.
 Your tool should accept a path to a Python file (`.py`) as input, and generate a unit test file that can be executed using PyTest, in the same directory as that of the target Python file.
 Consider the following example:

 ```
 $ python sbst.py examples/example1.py